GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/JavaScript/Javascript.md

 ## Data types in JS
 1. [Primitive data types](https://developer.mozilla.org/en-US/docs/Glossary/Primitive)
     (7) :
-* In JavaScript, a primitive (primitive value, primitive data type) is data that is not an object and has no methods or properties.
+* In JavaScript, a primitive (primitive value, primitive data type) is data that is not an object and has no methods or properties, are immutable and can hold only single value.
     * string.
     * number.
     * bigint.